payshares-legacy/docs/docs/Stellar.txt.md

 [validation_public_key]
 n3gVwaSDBtVi4Xd2XBh7rvcwis4uBabu5aNn7WKtEqazJbLHR9n

-#   List of ips of known stellards.
+#   List of ips of known paysharesds.
 #   One ipv4 or ipv6 address per line.
 #   A port may optionally be specified after adding a space to the address.
 #   By convention, if known, IPs are listed in from most to least trusted.